Build a Raspberry Pi Web Server and HTML Webpage

 Step 1

-To begin the Apache installation, we'll first ensure the Raspberry Pi has the latest available package information.
-This allows the software management tools to “know” about any new or updated packages that are available.
+Starting the Apache installation process entails making sure the Raspberry Pi has the most up-to-date package information.
+This enables the software management tools to be aware of any new or updated packages that are accessible.

 Step 2

-Then install Apache2 package by entering the following command
+Then install the Apache2 package by entering the following command

 sudo apt install apache2 -y